Navy Veteran Dies In Mannford Fire

-A Navy veteran is dead after a fire in Creek County early Sunday morning.
+An Oklahoma Navy Veteran is dead after a fire in Creek County Sunday.

 News On 6